egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 	option chain 'output'
 	option interface 'myvpn'
 ```
-For some discusion and explanation, see: https://forum.openwrt.org/t/wireguard-and-pbr-with-vpn-dns-leaks/205661/8?u=egc
+For some discussion and explanation, see: https://forum.openwrt.org/t/wireguard-and-pbr-with-vpn-dns-leaks/205661/8?u=egc

 Some general focus points for Domain based routing:
 - You need to have DNSMasq full installed to use nftsets (recommended) see the [PBR read.me](https://docs.openwrt.melmac.net/pbr/#Domain-BasedPolicies)).